 Studies begin with a focus on communities, families, and cultures from around the world, expanding our students' global view.
 In grade four, students focus their studies on the state of California, learning about the state's rich history, Native American culture, geography, government, and regions.
 Students in fifth grade explore the history and origins of the United States, from the native peoples of North America to the colonization of the thirteen colonies through the American Revolution.

 We enrich our students' knowledge through engaging, hands-on learning experiences and field trips, including an overnight experience through the Coloma Outdoor School in fourth grade, that make studying the past come alive in the present for our students.

-At Quarry Lane, we have developed a robust and challenging engineering and robotics program.
-Utilizing real-world, hands-on teaching models, our specialized engineering and robotics courses are weaved into our curriculum throughout our students' academic experience.
+At Quarry Lane, we have developed a robust and challenging engineering and technology program.
+Utilizing real-world, hands-on teaching models, our specialized engineering and technology courses are weaved into our curriculum throughout our students' academic experience.

 In our Lower School, engineering and technology is built into our curriculum; the goal being to create an excitement about engineering through the use of hands-on, practical lessons and application.
-In grades 3 through 5, engineering becomes a core curricular class added to our students' schedule.
+Students have regular access to our STEM Labs throughout the course of the school week.

 - Personalized Project-Based Learning Curriculum: Students follow a unique curriculum that adapts to their interests and skill level as they design and build hands-on projects to solve real-world problems.

 - FIRST Robotics: Students in grade 5 who are interested in designing and engaging further in robotics have the opportunity to enroll in an optional extracurricular robotics program that utilizes the FIRST Lego League platform.